 At Metalworks Institute, we believe that building and maintaining positive relationships with current industry professionals is integral to providing students with the best possible education.
 Perhaps the best evidence for this comes in the form of our Mentorship Awards which are awarded to graduates who have excelled in their programs.
 Winners receive a one-on-one mentoring session with a leading music industry professional.
-Winners from the class of 2017 include:
+Congratulations to all of our 2017 winners!

 Alexandre Larose from the Audio Production & Engineering program won the Andy Curran mentorship.
 Andy Curran is an acclaimed Musician, Producer, Songwriter and the Director of A&R at SRO/Anthem Entertainment.